We're not just identifying a personality type.

 Type shows up in motion.
 In relationships.
 Under stress.
 In roles.
 In real life.

-That is why we call it profiling.
+That's why we call it profiling.

 A simple way to understand profiling: We profile situations

-When people hear “Personality Profiling,” they assume we mean typing.
+When people hear "Personality Profiling," they assume we mean typing.
+Getting to a four-letter type code.
+Naming the type.
+Calling it done.

 That's not profiling.